Global Policy, Local Projects

 Policies and projects can focus on supply or demand (or both).
 Governments and the market often focus on supply; for example, creating low carbon energy generation or the infrastructure to deliver high efficiency buildings.
 This is sufficient in cases such as decarbonising the national grid where the demand for electricity is already in place.
 But in most cases, demand for a low carbon solution must be increased before the supply can operate effectively or efficiently.
 In the policy world, we call this the uptake rate of the solution, or the percentage of people who actually do what the policy intended.
 With a low uptake rate, even the most well intentioned low carbon project will eventually go to the wall,

-For this reason, CCR support is designed to stimulate demand in communities, giving suppliers assurance that if they invest in a solution, people will come through the door to buy it.
+For this reason, CCR support is designed to stimulate demand in communities, giving suppliers assurance that if they invest in a solution, people will buy it.

 How do we do this?

 We help you identify, assess and select the best solutions to apply (best for you!), giving pride of place to locally developed solutions